giovanni69/freebsd/README.md

 # FreeBSD-13.0
-Configuration files for my FreeBSD laptop
+Configuration files and packages for my FreeBSD laptop